HasanAbdirahman/Advice-Generator/README.md

 #### Description

-* This is a website that that gives users random quote from advice lip
+* This is a website that that gives users random quote from advice-lip.
+* All a user has to do is just click the dice and gets amazing quotes

 ## TECHNOLOGIES USED